Death Metal Rocker Charged with Burglary

 O’Brien’s bail is set at $50,000.
 A county judge ordered O’Brien to pass a drug test before he can post bail to secure his release from jail.
 The Tampa Bay Times further reported that O’Brien’s band Cannibal Corpse was announced as the opening act for the band Slayer on their upcoming North American farewell tour.
 The announcement came the day before O’Brien’s arrest.

-If the residents at the home O’Brien entered subscribed to Deep Sentinel’s AI-enhanced home security monitoring system, our trained surveillance agents could have stopped him at the curb with a verbal warning.
+If the residents at the home O’Brien entered subscribed to Deep Sentinel’s AI-enhanced live video surveillance cameras, our trained surveillance agents could have stopped him at the curb with a verbal warning.
 Deep Sentinel agents can activate a loud police siren and call the police when they see someone suspicious on their video monitors who does not leave when asked to do so.